css-materials/course-site/content/faq/homework-evaluations/index.md

 * In this course, "Satisfactory" is equivalent to a B+.
 So if you earned "Satisfactory" on every assignment for every rubric element, at the end of the quarter you would earn a B+.
 * If you earn a combination of "Satisfactory" and "Excellent" scores you are looking at the difference between a B+ and an A-, or an A- and an A.
 * If you earn a combination of "Satisfactory" and "Needs Improvement" scores, then you might be somewhere between a B+ and a B or lower.
+* Etc. etc.

-Historically, 95% of students earn a B+ or higher.
-I don't impose a specific curve, it is simply the case that students rise to meet those expectations by the end of the quarter.
+Historically, 90% of students in the class earn a B+ or higher.

+The final grade is calculated assuming you are submitting all homework assignments.
+Missed assignments or incomplete work will negatively affect your grade.
+We have a total of 8 assignments in the class; each is worth roughly 12.5% of your final grade.
+A missed assignment is worth 0%.

 ## Rubric